 If you're looking for the suburb feel without leaving the city, Lake Highlands is perfect.
 You'll find local businesses that have been around for decades sponsoring sports teams from the nearby schools.
 You may find some neighborhood streets close down at times to host block parties.
 There are so many events in the area to support local schools and businesses, so it's easy to meet people.
 Lake Highlands is also right next to White Rock Lake and the Dallas Arboretum, so if you enjoy getting out in nature, this is a great area for you.
-If you're interested in Lake Highlands, you can find property managers Dallas to help you find a place.
+Be sure to considerin lake highland neighborhood!

 Related to Dallas family friendly neighborhoods: An Easy Process of Buying A House: Matching Your Home Buying Goals